 Ageing and exposure to loud noises can contribute to hearing loss.
 Apart from that, excessive ear wax can temporarily reduce the sounds received by the ears.
 The presence of fluid in the eardrum otitis media can also cause temporary hearing loss, which reduces movement of the eardrum and tiny bones in the middle ear.
 Hearing loss can be treated in consultation with your doctor, and that is when cochlear implant surgery is done if it is suitable for you.
 So, let’s understand what it is.

-A cochlear implant is a small, electronic device that can offer a feeling of sound to a person who is exceptionally deaf or badly hard-of-hearing.
+A cochlear implant is a small electronic device that helps improve hearing in people who are suffering from severe hearing loss.
 The implantation consists of an external portion that sits behind the ear and an internal portion that is positioned under the skin.
 The surgery may take 1-2 hours.

-- An electrode array is a group of electrodes that accumulates the impulses from the stimulator and sends them to various regions of the auditory nerve.
+- These impulses are then accumulated by an electrode array, a set of electrodes that directs them to various regions of the auditory nerve.
+T

-The external part of the device picks up sounds with a microphone.
-It then processes sound and transmits it to the internal part of the implantation.
-Thin wire and electrodes in the internal part led to the cochlea, part of the inner ear.
-This wire sends signals to the cochlear nerve, which sends sound information to the brain to produce hearing sensation.
+- A thin wire and electrodes in the internal part lead to the cochlea, a component of the inner ear.
+This wire sends signals to the cochlear nerve, which, in turn, relays sound information to the brain for the perception of hearing.

 A doctor will indeed conduct an assessment that might include: